• Home

 U.S. Army Enlistment Height & Weight Requirements

-U.S. Army Enlistment Height & Weight RequirementsSome sources cite data indicating that height/weight issues affect as many as one enlistment out of every four.
-The Army has published its height and weight standards–which include both maximums AND minimums for height–in Army Regulation 600–9 (also known as AR 600-9).
+Some sources cite data indicating that height/weight issues affect one out of every four enlistments.
+The Army has published its height and weight standards, including maximums and minimums for height, in Army Regulation 600–9 (AR 600-9).

 Army Height Minimums And Maximums

-According to the United States Army official site for recruiting, the height range for new recruits starts at 5’0 and ends at 6’8 for men and 4’10 to 6’8 for women.
-This is the range specified on the Army official site that displays its height and weight calculator.
+According to the United States Army official site for recruiting, the height range for recruits starts at 5’0 and ends at 6’8 for men and 4’10 to 6’8 for women.
+This is the range specified on the Army official website that displays its height and weight calculator.
 The minimum age for these requirements is 17.

 Body Composition Rules

-The minimum and maximum height requirements are not the only ones–recruits must meet minimum weight and maximum weight requirements, too.
+The minimum and maximum height requirements are not the only ones–recruits must meet minimum and maximum weight requirements.
 These requirements are on a scale based on age, gender, and height.
 For example, an 18-year old male Army recruit who is 5’5 must weigh no more than 163 lbs.
 A 25-year old male Army recruit who is the same height can weigh no more than 165, and a 30-year old male Army recruit who is 5’5 can weigh no more than 168.

 Body Mass Versus Body Fat